 When this condition is detected, a control system automatically stops the tightening process.
 Proprietary fastener tightening systems based on this yield controlled tightening are available and they are claimed to reduce the preload scatter to less than ±8%.

 Since each fastener is treated as unique by the control system, this technique is largely independent of the factors that contribute to high values of preload scatter when using other assembly methods.
 However, the method is susceptible to variations in the fastener’s yield stress and stress section area.
 Variations in the proportions of these stresses, which might as arise due to effects such as variations in friction conditions, can change the value of axial tensile stress at which yield occurs and hence the observed fastener preload.
-This is examined theoretically 12.3.212.3.3below.
+This is examined theoretically in 12.3.2 and12.3.3.

 Method of Operation